Vinelab/tracing-laravel/README.md

 ZIPKIN_PORT=9411
 ```

-If the collector is unreachable via a given hostname, you might see logs for `UnresolvedCollectorIpException`.
-If you want to ignore these errors in production, simply edit your logging configuration to omit `debug` level messages.
+If the collector is unreachable via a given hostname, you might see debug messages about that printed with each request.
+If you want to ignore these in production, simply edit your logging configuration to omit `debug` level messages.

 ### Jaeger